 Besides your arms and shoulders, your core now also gets an amazing workout and the cardio element adds to the calorie burn.

-The surrender is a tried and true exercise.
-It works the entire body and will get your heart rate bookin’.
+The surrender is a tried and true example of exercises that burn fat.
+It works the entire body and will get your heart rate soaring.

 Start kneeling and then simply stand up one foot at a time and press weights over your head.
 Not complicated at all!
 Just a huge move with huge results that utilizes the entire body.

-Last but not least, here’s a move to work on your six-pack and burn calories to boot.
+Last but not least, core body hops are a move that works your six-pack and burn calories to boot.

 Once you’ve done each exercise, go back to the first one and try doing the whole routine one more time, creating a 15-minute routine that will blast fat and leave you feeling fit!

 - Listen to your body.
 High Intensity Interval Training is not for beginners.
 Of course you can modify this routine to match your fitness level but always listen to your own body.

 - Challenge yourself.
 When doing this type of workout, make sure you are working at a challenging intensity.
 If you are not pushing yourself, you will not see results.
 Make sure you are sweating and breathing hard by the end of your workout.

 - Use heavy weights when possible.
 Resistance training is about working your muscles to fatigue.
 Don’t be afraid of using something heavier but do be aware of using good form..

 - Mix cardio and strength.
 The best fat-burning workouts include a mix of cardiovascular and strength training exercises.
 Both are important for burning fat and getting in shape.